Introduction to Bacon & the Art of Living

 Up to the 1950s, the meat industry and governments around the world managed any possible harmful effects of nitrite in meat curing by limiting the dosage level of nitrites.
 It was then assumed that any possible negative effects would be dose-dependent and related to toxicity.

 Nitrite itself had a bad reputation long before the N-Nitrosamine controversy erupted.
 Butler (2008) says that initially, nitrite was shown to have great potential in the medical and pharmaceutical environment during the mid and late 1800s.
 Law (1882) suggested very large doses (20 grains or 1.3 g) of sodium nitrite to treat epilepsy.
 When other physicians tried it, they found considerable consequences in large dosages of inorganic nitrite which was confirmed by Ringer and Murrell (1883) who concluded that Law had been using an impure sample of sodium nitrite that was largely sodium nitrate.
 Butler (2008) writes that “they attempted to establish a safe dose, but the reputation of sodium nitrite had suffered, and because of the success of GTN, nitrite disappeared from widespread use.”
-Despite early promise, it was shunned by the scientific community.
-This was already in line with the experience of farmers and the rural world where nitrate and nitrite levels were reported on in drinking water from a very early to indicate “toxicity” of the water and to prevent human disease and loss of livestock.
+Despite the early promise, it was shunned by the scientific community.
+This was already in line with the experience of farmers and the rural world where nitrate and nitrite levels were reported in drinking water from a very early to indicate “toxicity” of the water and to prevent human disease and loss of livestock.

 Notices like the one below appeared in most city newspapers in the USA and England towards the latter part of 1800.